EmmanuelLefevre/Documentations/flux_communication_reseau.md

 | content =>                          | Le contenu du serveur est traité et envoyé au client |
 | web server response =>              | Le serveur web envoie la réponse HTTP au client |
 | client browser                      | Le navigateur reçoit et affiche la réponse |

+⭐⭐⭐ I hope you enjoy it, if so don't hesitate to leave a like on my repository (click on the "Star" button at the top right of the repository page).
+Thanks 🤗